hpc4cmb/toast/docs/data.rst

 groups of processes.
 In practice this is not always needed, and the default construction of the Comm object just results in one group with all processes.

-.. autoclass:: toast.Comm
+.. autoclass:: toast.mpi.Comm
     :members:

 The Data class below is essentially just a list of observations for each process group.

-.. autoclass:: toast.Data
+.. autoclass:: toast.dist.Data
     :members: